Hanchen Cui

 Research projects

-(1) Build a vision-language manipulation deployment system to accomplish a variety of tasks based on Franka Panda Robot.
+(1) Build a vision-language manipulation deployment system to accomplish a variety of real world tasks based on Franka Panda Robot.

-(3) Fine-tune the vision-language manipulation model(CLIPORT), achieving 90% success rate in real-world experiments.
+(3) Fine-tune a vision-language manipulation model(CLIPORT), achieving 90% success rate in real-world experiments.

 Legged robots learn from physical world